Edward Joris

-Edward Joris (1876–1957) was a Belgian anarchist who was involved in the 1905 bombing in Istanbul known as the Yıldız assassination attempt.
+Edward Joris (1876–1957) was a Belgian Flemish anarchist who was involved in the 1905 bombing in Constantinople known as the Yıldız assassination attempt, which was directed against the Sultan Abdul Hamid II as a retribution for the Hamidian massacres.

-Life
+Through his anarchism, he took an interest in anticolonialism and became involved in the attempt with his wife, Anna Nellens, after meeting two leaders of the Armenian Revolutionary Federation (ARF), Vramshabouh Kendirian and one of the founders of the organization, Christapor Mikaelian.

+He was sentenced to death, which triggered a significant protest movement in Belgium, involving both the Walloons and the Flemish, drawing comparisons to the Dreyfus Affair in France, with numerous political interventions advocating for his release.
+Supporters of his release were referred to as "Jorisards" and, while connected to the French Dreyfusards, they managed to secure his release by exerting pressure on both French and Belgian authorities.

+Edward Joris was sent back to Belgium a few years later.
+He died in 1957 in Antwerp.

+Biography

+Youth and move into the Ottoman Empire

-Born in 1876, Joris left school at 13 and worked as a shipping clerk.
+Born in 1876, Joris lost his father when he was 4 years old.

+He left school at 13 and worked as a shipping clerk.
 Engaging in left-wing politics, he was secretary of his local branch of the Belgian Workers' Party from 1895 to 1898, as well as for a trade union.
-He contributed to the anarchist newspaper Ontwaking under the pseudonym Edward Greene.
+He contributed to the anarchist newspaper Ontwaking under the pseudonym Edward Greene and defended an anarcho-syndicalist stance in his publications.

-In 1901 he travelled to Istanbul, where he was briefly employed writing commercial correspondence in French and English and then found work at the Singer sewing machine company.
-In 1902 his fiancée, Anna Nellens, joined him in Istanbul and they got married.
+In 1901 he travelled to Constantinople, where he was briefly employed writing commercial correspondence in French and English and then found work at the Singer sewing machine company.
+In 1902 his fiancée, Anna Nellens, joined him in Istanbul and they got married, even if he seemed to have been somewhat reluctant to do so.

-Through a coworker, Joris became involved with the Armenian Revolutionary Federation, and hence in a plot to assassinate Sultan Abdul Hamid II.
-The conspirators met for discussions and stored explosives and firearms in his house.
-The bombing was carried out on 21 July 1905, killing 26 and injuring 58 but failing to harm the sultan himself.
-Joris was arrested six days later.
-He was brought to trial on 25 November and sentenced to death on 18 December.
-Due to diplomatic pressure from Belgium, the sentence was never carried out.
-A support committee was set up by left-wing intellectuals in Belgium, to maintain pressure on the Belgian government to work for his release.
-Joris was kept in prison until 23 December 1907 and then returned to Belgium.
-His letters from prison formed the basis of a later book about his involvement in the plot.
+On August 14, 1902, he was dismissed by his employer and found employment again by the end of the year 1902 in a sewing company in Constantinople.